vmenychtas/telosb-pingpong/README.md

-# telosb-pingpong
+# TelosB-PingPongApp

-This is an implementation of a ping pong application for the TelosB mote.
+This is an implementation of a ping pong application written in nesC for the TelosB mote, running on TinyOS.

 The application runs and stops by pressing the user button located on the mote.
 Using two motes, the application starts by broadcasting a packet from the mote which got it's button pressed first.
 Upon receiving the packet, the second mote